|Movie Title/Year and Brief Scene Description|

 The massacre was depicted in crayon drawings (under the opening credits) created by Job's sister Sarah (Anne Marie McEvoy).
 The sketches often foreshadowed what would happen next.
 The young fanatical cultish murderers were led by boy preacher Isaac Chroner (John Franklin) with an Amish-styled hat, who glared through the front window of the coffee shop before the slaughter.

 Isaac's followers fashioned corn-cob crucifixes (one held a dead cop) and held sinister religious meetings and rituals in the corn fields, often at dusk.
 No one 19 years or older was allowed to live.
+Isaac often preached about the bloodthirsty incarnation of the Abrahamic God, dubbed "He Who Walks Behind The Rows."

 Two cross-country travelers passing through the town on their way to Seattle: Vicky Baxter (Linda Hamilton) and her boyfriend Burton Stanton (Peter Horton), accidentally struck a runaway Gatlin boy named Joseph (Jonas Marlowe) in the middle of the road.
-He had tried to escape from Gatlin and had stumbled out onto the highway clutching his sliced throat - and it appeared that he had his throat slit before being killed by the impact.
+He had tried to escape from Gatlin and had stumbled out onto the highway clutching his sliced throat - and it appeared that his throat was slit before being killed by the impact.
 When Vicky dozed off, she dreamed that the boy awoke and reached out to strangle her from under a blanket - the film's scary jump-boo moment.

 The beastly god then took the form of a giant, bloody-red cloud of "fire and brimstone" - grimacing as it was destroyed when the cornfields were burned to the ground.

-One final boo moment occurred as a cult member in the back seat of Burt's car popped up with a curved blade, but the threat was quickly subdued.
+One final boo moment occurred as a female cult member in the back seat of Burt's car popped up with a curved blade, but the threat was quickly subdued.

 Child's Play (1988)